projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f examples/sesame/02-job-certgen.yaml
 ```

-If your version of Contour is older than v1.13, please upgrade to v1.13 first, then upgrade to v1.14.0.
+If your version of Sesame is older than v1.13, please upgrade to v1.13 first, then upgrade to v1.14.0.

 This release includes an update to the Envoy service ports.
 Upgrade your Envoy service with the following: